 The passing of a loved one is never easy on a family.
 It is important to engage an attorney that understands the difficulty family members face when attending to the deceased’s affairs while grieving their loss.
-Jacobsen Law Firm, P.A. assists families by giving clear guidance on a probate or trust administration and working with the fiduciary to guide him or her along with the family through this process.
+Hero, Jorstad & Jacobsen Law Firm, P.A. assists families by explaining the legal process and working with the personal representative to probate the deceased’s estate.

 Probate is the legal process of settling a person’s financial affairs after his or her death.

-If you have recently lost a family member and need assistance with a probate or trust administration please contact Jacobsen Law Firm, P.A. to speak with a Southern Minnesota probate and trust attorney.
+If you have recently lost a family member and need assistance determining if probate is necessary please contact Hero, Jorstad & Jacobsen Law Firm, P.A. to speak with a Southern Minnesota probate attorney.